Information for community agencies

 - In an emergency call the police on 000

-- Call 1800 RESPECT (1800 737 732) to speak to a trained counselor from the National Sexual Assault, Domestic and Family Violence Counseling Service
+- Call 1800 RESPECT (1800 737 732) to speak to a trained counselor from the National Sexual Assault, Domestic and Family Violence Counselling Service

 - Visit the WESNET website